boniilloo/FQ-Source-Cybersecurity-20251202/IA-02_Data_Minimization_Sent_to_LLM.md

 )
 ```

-**Analysis**: The use of `select("*")` retrieves all columns from the `product_revision_public` and `company_revision_public` tables, including potentially sensitive or unnecessary fields.
+**Analysis**: The use of `select("*")` on `product_revision_public` and `company_revision_public` views retrieves only the columns defined in these views.
+These are database views (not base tables) that have been specifically designed to expose only relevant, important columns for product and company information.
+The underlying database tables contain many additional columns that are not used in evaluations and are therefore excluded from these views.
+This implements data minimization at the database layer by ensuring only necessary columns are available for LLM evaluation.

 ---

-## 5. Image Processing: Full Image Data
+## 5. Image Processing: Complete Image Data (Justified)

 ### 5.1.
 Image Transmission

-The system sends complete image data to vision-capable LLMs, which is necessary for image analysis but represents full data transmission.
+The system sends complete image data to vision-capable LLMs, which is necessary and justified for accurate image analysis.

 **Evidence**:
 ```python